New estimation methods for extremal bivariate return curves

 To summarise results, we consider a plot of the $l_2$-norm values at angles $\theta_j \in \boldsymbol{\Theta}$ against the corresponding indices $j \in [1,m]$ for the true and estimated median curves, with $m=150$.
 Numerical methods can then be used to compute the absolute area between the resulting norm curves, with smaller area values corresponding to median curves with less bias.
 An illustration of this procedure can be found in the supplementary material.

 The summary statistics of integrated absolute difference for each copula-model pairing are given in Table \ref{table:summary_stat}.
 The bias from each procedure appears to vary significantly over the different copula structures, suggesting that the bias in return curve estimates exhibited by a particular model varies with the form of extremal dependence.
 It is clear that the bias from the \citet{Cooley2019} curve estimates are significantly larger for all but three of the copulas considered; however, we note than in all cases, this method has an unrealistic advantage, namely that the extremal dependence classes have been correctly specified.
-Overall, the bias appears significantly lower for the other two models, hence we do not consider the approach of \citet{Cooley2019} further.